 Yes, we recommend making wills to dovetail with the agreement.
 As with proposed agreements, we can assess if we can offer a fixed fee for one of our standard wills, or whether more complicated drafting is needed.

 We liaise with independent financial advisors where appropriate, because they are accredited with the Financial Services Authority.

 You are getting married to signal a long-term commitment and as you might expect, there will be plenty of unromantic decisions to make in the course of your marriage.
 For some couples without pre-nuptial agreements, the uncertainly of their financial set-up can cause underlying and long-term issues.
-It is better start with a plan so both of you are comfortable with how you stand for the future.
+Isn’t it better to start with a concrete financial plan so both of you know where you stand?